luapower/x-widgets/x-widgets.md

 ## Browser Compatibility

-This will probably only work on desktop Firefox and Chrome/Edge for the forseeable future.
+This will probably only work on desktop Firefox and Chrome/Edge for the foreseeable future.
 Something might be done for Safari (if it doesn't catch up all by itself, or better yet, dies and spares us all some grief) and maybe mobile Chrome and Firefox too.
 Anything else is out.